Purdue-CS193/homework-0-RichSmith1/index.md

+# RichSmith1's First CS193 Homework

+- No exams!
+- The course leads and TAs :)
+- actually useful info

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.